karthigeyanrgs/karthigeyanrgs.github.io/_posts/2025-07-05-keeping-up-with-the-technological-tide.md

 The idea of having a standalone, specialised **Operating system** which was built and functions for a specific use-case has been an idea which had been on the back burner for me and a couple of friends.
 The idea of packaging all the essential components of a foundational model into an operating system was perfect and had a very novel viewpoint towards systems design.
 I had several takeaways from the talk, I will share a few here:

-- **Foundational models** stem from the evolution of moving rapidly from task based scheduler to a transfer learned model to a <u>multimodal optimised large language model</u>.
+- **Foundational models** stem from the evolution of moving rapidly from task based scheduler to a transfer learned model to a <u>multimodal optimized large language model</u>.

 - The idea of having the foundational model as an OS was largely championed by arbiters who kept running into shared memory models or having to move with tweaking priority queues and doing effective resource allocation and tokenisation.

 - **Reinforcement learning methods** are data hungry, leading to accurate policies after ingesting billions of datasets with somewhat clear demarcation of the action and reward space.
-Foundational models were made possible due to availability of well curated and labelled datasets.
+Foundational models were made possible due to availability of well curated and labeled datasets.

 - The computational overhead between the nodes, **LLM tokenisation**, keyframe matcher can be translated well into operating system subsystems.